Learn More

 How to control invasive plants

-At HIPP, we start with non-chemical methods to control invasives: pulling, digging or mowing.
-But, sometimes, cautiously using herbicides is less disturbing to the environment than other possible control methods.
-Or, the plant infestation is too large or dense to realistically remove mechanically.
-If chemicals are needed, we carefully follow the advice given for each invasive.
+The Harpswell Invasive Plant Partnership (HIPP) recommends starting with non-chemical methods to control invasives: pulling, digging, or mowing.
+Sometimes, cautious use of herbicides is less disturbing to the environment than other possible control methods.
+If a plant infestation is too large or dense to realistically remove mechanically, chemicals might be needed.
+In those cases, we carefully follow the advice given for each invasive and will often use certified landscaping professionals to address the toughest infestations.

 What to consider: